kirke park’s P-Patch

 Over the years, the P-Patch Program has grown to serve more than 3,500 households in 91 gardens located in neighborhoods throughout Seattle.
 True to its origins, the P-Patch program continues to grow food for those in need and focuses on supporting low-income and historically underserved community members.

-The Kirke Park Giving Garden raises food — mostly herbs, by request! — for our partners at the Ballard Food Bank.
-We have 3 1/2 dedicated plots, and also plant in “extra” space that’s donated by other P-Patch gardeners.
+The Kirke Park P-Patch Giving Garden raises food — mostly herbs, by request! — for our partners at the Ballard Food Bank.
+In 2025, Kirke gardeners donated over 130 lbs of herbs and vegetables!

 Curious about the P-Patch Program?